Alexander-Barth/NCDatasets.jl/docs/src/index.md

 ## Contents

-To get started quickly see the [Quickstart](@ref) section.
+To get started quickly see the [Quick start](@ref) section.
 Otherwise see the following pages for details:

 * [Datasets](@ref) : reading/writing NetCDF datasets (including NetCDF groups) and examining their contents.
 * [Dimensions](@ref) : accessing/creating NetCDF dimensions